pvdz/preval/tests/cases/self_assign/noop/noop_with_args_orig_used.md

 - (todo) Found a self-closing function shell but it did not match a known pattern...
+- (todo) regular property access of an ident feels tricky;
 - (todo) support array reads statement type VarStatement
+- (todo) support array reads statement type WhileStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt
+- (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested

 ## Globals